-1. Election of Directors FOR all nominees listed below □ (except as marked to the contrary below) LD AUTHORITY Ill nominees listed (Instr uctions: to withhold authority to vot te for an individual nominee, strike a line through the no ominee's name listed below.)
-Irwin D. Simon, Richard C. Berke, Jack Futterman, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil and Lawrence S. Zilavy.
-2. To approve the amendment to the Amended and Restated By-Laws of The Hain Celestial Group, Inc. For \square Against 🗆 Abstain 🗆 3.
-3. To approve the Amended and Restated Certificate of Incorporation of The Hain Celestial Group, Inc. For \square Against □ Abstain □ 4.
-To approve The Hain Celestial Group, Inc. 2015-2019 Executive Incentive Plan.
-For \square Against □ Abstain □ 5.
-To vote, on an advisory basis, for the compensation awarded to the named executive officers for the fiscal year ended June 30, 2014, as set forth in this proxy statement For \square Against 🗆 Abstain 🗆 6.
-To approve the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
-For \square Against \square Abstain 7.
-To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2015.
-For \square Against □ Abstain (Proxy card)
+1 Election of Directors (0 FOR all nominees listed below □ (except as marked to the contrary below) WITHHOLD AUTHORITY □ to vote for all nominees listed below (1 Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)
+Irwin D. Simon, Richard C. Berke, Jack Futterman, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil, Adrianne Shapira and Lawrence S. Zilavy.
+2 • To approve the amendment to the Amended and Restated By-Laws of The Hain Celestial Group, Inc. For 🗆 Again st 🗆 Abstain 3 To approve the Amended and Restated Certificate of Incorporation of The Hain Celestial Group, Inc. For □ Again st 🗆 Abstain 4 4.
+To approve the 2015-2019 Executive Incentive Plan.
+For 🗆 Again st 🗆 Abstain 5 To vote, on an advisory basis, for the compensation awarded to the named executive officers for the fiscal year ended June 30, 2014, as set forth in this proxy statement.
+For □ Again st □ Abstain 🗆 6 To approve the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
+For □ Again st □ Abstain 🗆 7 To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2015.
+For 🗆 Again st 🗆 Abstain 🗆 (Proxy car rd) tion, the proxies named above are au postponements or adjournments the rly come before the Annual Meeting of ual Meeting of Stockholders.
+Please Cor nplete All Information Below Signature: Signature: Dated: Please sign exactly as name: s appear hereon, indicating official position on ny.
+If shares are held jointly, both owners